jakekreider/metarg/README.md

 `metarg -d KORD`
 *KORD being the airport code for Chicago O'Hare, where the weather always sucks*

+Search for additional stations with
+`metarg -s chicago`

 Will add more features as time and enthusiasm dictate.

 TODO